deptagency/algomart/apps/cms/README.md

 ## Initial setup

-Once the environment variables have been added to the `.env` file, you'll want to create a new Postgres database named `algo-cms`.
+Once the environment variables have been added to the `.env` file, you'll want to create a new Postgres database with the name specified in the `DB_CONNECTION_STRING` in the `.env` file.

 Then you'll want to create an admin user, which will allow you to login and administer the CMS: